trakk/trakk/README.md

 # todo

-Simple DB-backed command line todo-list with recurring tasks, sub-task checklists, and stats.
+Simple cli tasklist with recurrence, checklists, and stats.

+# dependencies

+`sudo apt-get install python-psycopg2 python-yaml`

 # license

-Copyright (C) 2014  David Ulrich
+Copyright (C) 2014 - 2015  David Ulrich

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published